fixpunkt-com/fp_newsletter/Documentation/ChangeLog/Index.rst

 - SwitchableControllerActionsPluginUpdater (update script for TYPO3 12) removed.
 Use older versions if you still need it.

 - FlexformPluginUpdater (update script for FlexForms) removed.
 Use older versions if you still need it.

+Version 7.1.2:
+- Edit-plugin changed: step 1 is now the default one.

+- Bugfix: unsubscription with captcha is enabled.

+- Bugfix for Luxletter unsubscription.

+Version 7.2.0:
+- Both update scripts (removed in 7.1.0) added again.

+- Math. captcha field is bigger now.